 Importance of Tunganath Temple and Chandrashila Peak and Mythologies Associated

-Before proceeding further let me give a brief information of places we were about to visit.
+Before proceeding further let me give brief information about the places we were about to visit.
 The Tungnath Temple holds the record of the Highest Temple dedicated to Lord Shiva.
-Tunganath Temple is situated at an elevation of 3680meter above sea level i.e. 12000ft whereas the Shrine of Kedarnath is at an elevation of 3,553 meter.
+Tunganath Temple is situated at an elevation of 3680meter above sea level i.e. 12000ft whereas the Shrine of Kedarnath is at an elevation of 3,553 meters.
 It is also the part of Panch Kedar Temple (other temples being Kedarnath (3584m), Rudranath(2286m), Madmaheshwar(3289m), Kalpeshwar(2134m)).
-According to Hindu Mythology and the story shared by local priest of temple, Pandavas came to Kedarnath for the atonement of the sins committed during the Great War of Mahabharata.
-Lord Shiva eluded from Pandavas in form of bull and took shelter at Kedarnath.
+According to Hindu Mythology and the story shared by the local priest of the temple, Pandavas came to Kedarnath for the atonement of the sins committed during the Great War of Mahabharata.
+Lord Shiva eluded Pandavas in the form of a bull and took shelter at Kedarnath.
 On being found by Pandavas he dived into the ground leaving behind his hump.
-It is this hump which is worshiped at Kedarnath Temple.
+It is this hump that is worshiped at Kedarnath Temple.
 Arms of bull (Lord Shiva) appeared at Tungnath.
 His face appeared at Rudranath.
-The stomach is believed to be appeared at Madmaheshwar and his hair appeared at Kalpeshwar.
-The young priest of temple also informed about the heavy snowfall in winter season due to which temple gates are closed for pilgrims.
+The stomach is believed to appear at Madmaheshwar and his hair appeared at Kalpeshwar.
+The young priest of the temple also informed about the heavy snowfall in the winter season due to which temple gates are closed for pilgrims.

 Once the place and dates were decided, all it required was to pack our bags and start exploring the mighty Himalayas.
-We all decided to take a day’s leave i.e. on Monday and to start the trip by Friday 4:00 PM.
-We booked cab from Gurgaon but a trip is not memorable until it is delayed in the beginning.
-Gurgaon, famous for its traffic was main culprit here as the driver took more than 2hours to reach our office.
-Finally, the trip officially started at 8pm and we decided to do an overnight journey.
-We crossed Rishikesh at 4 AM in the morning, Devprayag (confluence of river Bhagirathi and Alaknanda and Start of Ganges River) at 6am and Rudrarayag (Confluence of Alaknanda River and Mandakini River) at 8 am morning.
-Rudraprayag is about 384 Km from Delhi and after driving all night we finally reached our hotel Shangri-La which is one of the most demanded hotel in Rudraprayag.
+We all decided to take a day’s leave i.e. on Monday and to start the trip by Friday at 4:00 PM.
+We booked the cab from Gurgaon but a trip is not memorable until it is delayed in the beginning.
+Gurgaon, famous for its traffic was the main culprit here as the driver took more than 2hours to reach our office.
+Finally, the trip officially started at 8 pm and we decided to do an overnight journey.
+We crossed Rishikesh at 4 AM in the morning, Devprayag (confluence of river Bhagirathi and Alaknanda and Start of Ganges River) at 6 am and Rudraprayag (Confluence of Alaknanda River and Mandakini River) at 8 am morning.
+Rudraprayag is about 384 Km from Delhi and after driving all night we finally reached our hotel Shangri-La which is one of the most demanded hotels in Rudraprayag.
 We decided to rest for 4 hours and then start our first trekking expedition i.e. Deoria Tal Trekking.

 The Deoria Tal Trekking

-Tunganath Temple and Chandrashila Peak Trek (Day 2)
+Day Two: Tunganath Temple and Chandrashila Peak Trek

-Next day we woke up early and started preparing ourselves for the much awaited Chandrashila and Tunganath Trek.
+The Next day we woke up early and started preparing ourselves for the much-awaited Chandrashila and Tunganath Trek.
 We left our hotel at 8 AM and followed the same route that we used for Deoria Tal Trek.
-After continued driving for three hours on Ukhimath-Chopta Road we reached the starting point of Tunganath-Chandrashila Trek.
-Road to Chopta is beautiful as it takes you in between lavish green forest with fresh air.
+After continued driving for three hours on Ukhimath-Chopta Road, we reached the starting point of Tunganath-Chandrashila Trek.
+The road to Chopta is beautiful as it takes you in between a lavish green forest with fresh air.
 We captured video of the road as we wanted to capture the beautiful way to heaven and the assistance of Google Lady (Google Maps) was much appreciated.

-The Chandrashila Trek is 1km ahead of Tunganath Temple Trek and we decided to cover it with same zeal and vigour but continuous rain made it quite difficult to trek.
-Anyways rain and freezing wind failed to deter us from our path and after another 1.5 hour of trekking we finally reached to Chandrashila Peak.
+The Chandrashila Trek is 1km ahead of Tunganath Temple Trek and we decided to cover it with the same zeal and vigor but the continuous rain made it quite difficult to trek.
+Anyways rain and freezing wind failed to deter us from our path and after another 1.5 hours of trekking, we finally reached to Chandrashila Peak.
 The trek to Chandrashila Peak is moderate but its incredible beauty makes it an experience of a lifetime.
-After reaching Chandrashila point we enjoyed the picturesque view of peaks and one of my friends also performed Headstand (crazy people).
-Jokes apart it is a place where in one can enjoy nature to its fullest extent.
-I mean you are in middle of the lush green mountains with clouds passing by which makes you feel delighted and make you realize that there is truly some power bestowed upon us in form of nature and we should respect it.
+After reaching Chandrashila’s point we enjoyed the picturesque view of peaks and one of my friends also performed Headstand (crazy people).
+Jokes apart it is a place wherein one can enjoy nature to its fullest extent.
+I mean you are in the middle of the lush green mountains with clouds passing by which makes you feel delighted and make you realize that there is truly some power bestowed upon us in form of nature and we should respect it.

-After taking some stunning photos of top and surrounding mountains we decided to return as it was already freezing and rain was getting more and more unpredictable.
+After taking some stunning photos of the top and surrounding mountains we decided to return as it was already freezing and the rain was getting more and more unpredictable.
 It took four hours to return to our hotel in Rudraprayag.
-We were already exhausted by the trekking but in our room, we were still discussing about the beauty of Himalayas and the trek we completed.
+We were already exhausted by the trekking but in our room, we were still discussing the beauty of the Himalayas and the trek we completed.

-Return to Gurgaon from Tunganath-Chandrashila Trek (Day 3)
+Day Three: Return to Gurgaon from Tunganath-Chandrashila Trek

-Next day we had to return back to the concrete buildings of Delhi-NCR (although no one was in mood).
-We packed our bags and bid farewell to Himalayas and its beautiful hamlet hoping to come back soon.
-After 4-5 hours of driving we crossed Roorkee and started feeling the heat and humidity which was absent on our two-day trip.
-By the evening we reached Gurgaon with plenty of memories in our heart and mind.
+The next day we had to return back to the concrete buildings of Delhi-NCR (although no one was in the mood).
+We packed our bags and bid farewell to the Himalayas and its beautiful hamlet hoping to come back soon.
+After 4-5 hours of driving, we crossed Roorkee and started feeling the heat and humidity which was absent on our two-day trip.
+By the evening we reached Gurgaon with plenty of memories in our hearts and mind.

-Do’s & Don’t for Deorial Tal-Tunganath Temple-Chandrashila Peak Trek
+Do’s & Don’t for Deoria Tal-Tunganath Temple-Chandrashila Peak Trek

-- The best time to do Tunganath-Chandrashila Trek is between March to September and try to avoid rainy season.
-Rainy season causes landslides which can serious derail the plan.
+- The best time to do Tunganath-Chandrashila Trek is from March to September and try to avoid the rainy season.
+Rainy season causes landslides which can seriously derail the plan.

-- Make sure the Driver is well trained to drive on curves and hair-pin bends of Himalayan terrain.
+- Make sure the driver is well trained to drive on curves and hairpin bends of the Himalayan terrain.
 Make sure the driver has plenty of sleep and try not to distract him.

-- Keep sufficient cash as very less ATM’s are present in this area and on a bad day it can cause serious problem.
+- Keep sufficient cash as very a few ATMs are present in this area and on a bad day, it can cause a serious problem.

 - Cellular phone connectivity is good but Airtel Network connectivity is best (Airtel Girl is right indeed).

 - If you want to add more experience to your trekking then please carry your own tents in this trek.
-Morning view of any place situated in Himalaya is spectacular.
+The morning view of any place situated in Himalaya is spectacular.

 In case any of my readers has any query, kindly let me know via comments and I will be glad to help.
 Thanks for reading this article and hope I will come with my next traveling experience.